Privacy Notice Dated April 18th 2018

 What information do we collect?

-The information we collect and hold is likely to include your name, contact details, information about your organisation and any additional information we may need to help meet your specific requirements.
+The information we collect and hold is likely to include your name, contact details, information about your organisation.
+Also, any additional information we may need to help meet your specific requirements.

 We will always process your personal information on lawful grounds and in particular on the grounds set out below:

-- Performance of a Contract/Service – if we supply goods or services to you, or receive goods or services from you, we need to be able to contact you and to record any work performed for invoicing purposes.
-This information is likely to include your name, contact details and payment details, information about your business and any additional information we may need to help meet your specific requirements.
+- Performance of a Contract/Service – if we supply goods or services to you we need to be able to contact you and to record any work performed for invoicing purposes.
+This information includes your name, contact details and payment details.
+It will also include information about your business and anything else we may need to help meet your specific requirements.

 - Legitimate Interest – on the basis that it is in our legitimate interest to do so, we may use your name and contact details to tell you about our own products and services which we think may be of interest to you.
 You can ask us to stop doing so at any time.